An equivalence of moment closure and nonlinear variational approximation of the Fokker-Planck equation for dilute polymeric flow: Gaussian manifold on unbounded domains

 \begin{proposition}[Equations of motion] The solution to the variational approximation by \cref{eq:var} in the Gaussian manifold is given by $f(\Time)\in \Manifold$ with $f(\Time,\Position,\Configuration) = \Phi(\Covariance(\Time,\Position),\Configuration)$ and $\Covariance(\Time,\Position)\in\ParameterDomain$ if and only if the conformation tensor $\Covariance(\Time, \Position)$ satisfies

 In particular, the variational approximation of the extra-stress tensor \eqref{eq:extraStress} coincides with the exact one.
-In case of no center-of-mass diffusion ($\CenterDiffusion = 0$), the variational approximation even exactly solves the Hookean Fokker--Planck equation \eqref{eq:FP}. \end{proposition}
+The variational approximation even exactly solves the Hookean Fokker--Planck equation \eqref{eq:FP} when $\CenterDiffusion = 0$, i.e., without center-of-mass diffusion. \end{proposition}

 \begin{proof} This follows directly from combining the differential operators in space and configuration using \cref{lem:tangent-space} and the orthogonality result of \cref{prop:orthogonality}. \end{proof}